15 School Activities for Teachers and Students (2024)

 Icebreaker games are great activities to engage your students, create a better classroom community, allow new students to blend in easily, and strengthen trust among classmates.

 You can organize icebreaker games for students of all ages, you just need to adjust them accordingly.
-Here are some examples.
+Here are some examples:

-A) The Toilet Paper Roll Game
+The Toilet Paper Roll Game

 For instance, you can try the Toilet Paper Roll game with younger students.